ronisbr/PrettyTables.jl/docs/src/man/formatter.md

 Otherwise, if `ftv_str` is a `String` and `columns` is a `Vector`, then the format will be applied only to the columns in `columns`.

+!!! note

+    This formatter will be applied only to the cells that are of type `Number`.
+    The other types of cells will be left untouched.

 ```jldoctest
 julia> data = Any[ f(a) for a = 0:30:90, f in (sind,cosd,tand)];